unirakun/k-redux-factory/README.md

 }
 ```

-  - `uniq` : your state is an object, simpler, with the following redux state model :
+  - `simpleObject` : your state is an object, simpler, with the following redux state model :
 ```es6
 {
   data: <instance>,